 Con: Hot Water Can Damage or Discolor Clothing

-Next time you’re debating laundry water temperature, take into consideration what kind of clothing you’re washing.
+The next time you’re doing laundry, consider what kind of clothing you’re washing.
 Hot water can cause bright colors to run and fade, and can shrink certain types of fabric.
+Hot water can also damage certain synthetic fabrics like polyester, nylon, and vinyl.
+The heat breaks down the fibers and can ruin the fabric.

 Con: Hot Water Can Damage Delicate Fabrics

-It’s often recommended to use cold water for delicate fabrics, such as anything made with lace, wool or silk.
-If you don’t hand-wash these items, consider running them through a cold wash instead.
+It’s often recommended to use cold water for delicate fabrics, such as anything made with lace, wool, or silk.
+Hot water can set stains on delicate fabrics and can cause them to shrink, fade, and permanently wrinkle.
+These fabrics are sensitive to temperature and cleaning solutions, so use a detergent made for delicates.
+If you don’t hand-wash these items, consider running them through a cold wash on the gentle cycle instead.

-• For sweat stains, wash in cold.
+- For sweat stains, wash in cold water.
 Hot water can discolor clothing when mixed with the oil.

 And if you don’t feel like folding those linens after all that washing and drying, you can count on The Maids to finish the job.
-Not only do we change linens, we also hand scrub hard kitchen floors, disinfect tubs and clean the windows.
+Not only do our house cleaning professionals change linens, we also scrub hard kitchen floors, disinfect tubs, and clean the windows.
 Give yourself a break.
 Call 1-800-THE-MAIDS today for a free price quote.